cetusfinance/cetusfinance.github.io/_posts/tim/2018-07-24-Memory-Pool-Part1.md

 ![parent child hands](https://cetus.io/images/poolingpart1/hands.jpg)

 .NET has a multi generation garbage collector, generation zero collections happen often and are quick.
 However if an object survives this it will be promoted to the next generation (baring certain edge cases).
 As these are pushed up the generation each collection of these generations takes a lot longer and is more costly.

-This generally works well however if we take the basic example of a socket based application we might create a new buffer (say a Memory<T> from an empty array) and then we wait for data.
+This generally works well.
+However; if we take the basic example of a socket based application, we might create a new buffer (say a Memory<T> from an empty array) and then we wait for data.
 This will most likely cross a gen zero collection, we will use the buffer to collect data and pass it off to some application code and then create a new empty Memory<T> and wait for more data.
 The application will then release the first buffer and this now becomes a "Middle age" buffer.

-It will likely hang around for a while and if we are going fast enough these will build up quickly and cause a full multi generation GC.
+The buffer will likely hang around for a while and if we are going fast enough these will build up quickly and cause a full multi generation GC.
 This can cause a "stop the world" point in the GC and freeze our application.

 So how can we avoid this middle age object problem?
 We can take some power back from the GC.
 To do this we will create our own pool of buffers.
 The socket can take a buffer from this pool, fill it and pass it along to the application code.
 When the application code finishes with the buffer it will give it back to the pool to allow it to be reused.
 The socket doesn't need to understand when the application code is done with the buffer and when it should be reused.